Antwon01/HealthSifters/README.md

   - Run the command npm create vite@latest my-react-app -- --template react to install React using Vite.
   - Change directories into your new app.
   - Run npm install to install dependencies.
   - Run npm run dev to start your local development server.

+INSTALL DEPENDENCIES
+  - pip install -r requirementn.txt